 - Mike Little was given the “Outstanding Contribution to Digital” award at SAScon for confounding and developing WordPress in June 2013.

 New in WordPress?
-Read this easy guide to install WordPress on your localhost.
+Read this easy guide to installing WordPress on your localhost.

-This 18-years is not only remarkable for WordPress, but also for the users who get utmost benefits throughout this journey.
-Let's glorify the celebration knowing the 18 most interesting facts about WordPress history:
+This 19-years is not only remarkable for WordPress, but also for the users.
+So, let's glorify the celebration by knowing the 19 most interesting facts about WordPress history:

-- WordPress powers over 75 million sites on the web
+- WordPress powers over 14.7% of the world's top websites

 - WordPress is older than Twitter and Facebook

 - All major releases are named after jazz musicians